marcpaterno/spack_retreat/plan-for-standard-builds.md

 The SciSoft team will create a spack environment for each standard build of a suite.
 All standard builds of packages that are part of such a suite will be pushed to an appropriate binary build cache and also installed in CVMFS.
 It is an open question whether we should also distribute the files needed to define a spack environment through the build caches or CVMFS.

+[CHG 2024-07-11 002]: # (CVMFS, maybe: otherwise https://scisoft.fnal.gov.
+I don't think environment definition files can be stored/retrieved from an actual Spack build cache, unless that is a recent feature?)

 This document does not describe *how* the SciSoft team will go about creating standard builds.
 It describes the intended *use* of standard builds.